GoogleCloudPlatform/microservices-demo/kustomize/components/redis-enterprise/README.md

 By default the `cartservice` app is serializing the data in an in-cluster Redis database.
 Using a database outside your GKE cluster could bring more resiliency and more security with a managed service like Redis Enterprise in Google Cloud Marketplace.

 ![Architecture diagram with Redis Enterprise](/docs/img/redis-enterprise/redis-enterprise.png)

-To use a fully managed Redis Enterprise database instance, the `cartservice`'s environment variable `REDIS_ADDR` needs to be updated to point to the Memorystore (Redis) instance.

 To provision a fully managed Redis Enterprise database instance you can follow the instructions [here](./redis-enterprise.md).

 You can also find in this repository the Terraform script to provision the fully managed Redis Enterprise database instance alongside the GKE cluster, more information [here](/terraform).
 To use Terraform, you are required to collect the [Redis Cloud Access Key](https://docs.redis.com/latest/rc/api/get-started/enable-the-api/) and [Redis Cloud Secret Key](https://docs.redis.com/latest/rc/api/get-started/manage-api-keys/#secret) and save them in your environment variables namely `REDISCLOUD_ACCESS_KEY` and `REDISCLOUD_SECRET_KEY`.